8 Best Renters Insurance Companies in Rhode Island of 2025

 What is a Rider?

-Another way to get fully protected is to add a rider, also called an endorsement, to your personal property coverage.
+Another way to get fully protected is to add a rider or endorsement to your personal property coverage.

 A ride allows you to increase the overall coverage of your insurance for particular categories.